shivarkv5/markdown-site/explore_India.md

-## 4.Ayurveda
+## 3.Ayurveda
 - Ayu means Life, Veda means Science
 - It's ancient medicine system.
 - Originated 5000 years ago.
+### Advantages
+1. Chemical free medicine
+2. Everything Organic and eco-friendly
+3. Relaxation
+4. Healtiness

 ![Ayurveda](http://careerwiki.in/wp-content/uploads/2016/03/Ayurveda-Doctor.jpg)
 (image by http://careerwiki.in)

-## 5.First Cataract surgery was done by ancient Indians
+## 4.First Cataract surgery was done by ancient Indians
 - Sushruta, was an ancient Indian physician
 - By using curved needles he loosen the cataract and let it out of the vision.
 - Later soaked with warm butter and bandaged the eye.